Beastwick18/kitty-background-manager/README.md

     - If `preview_on_add` is set to `true` in `config.json`, then everytime an image is added a preview will be shown in the terminal.
 This is useful for quickly seeing the effects of any edits made by the program
 - `delete`: Looks for the first occurence of a background in the disabled and enabled folder in that order and deletes it.
     - Can be run with `--enabled` or `--disabled` to search through just the enabled or disabled folder
-- `disable`:Disable a background that is currently enabled
+- `disable`: Disable a background that is currently enabled
 - `enable`: Enable a background that is currently disabled
 - `init`: Initialize all required directories and create a config.json file if one does not exist
 - `list`: List all enabled and disabled backgrounds, as well as the next background